 Who Was Marilyn Monroe?

-During her career, Monroe's films grossed more than $200 million.
+Actress Marilyn Monroe overcame a difficult childhood to become one of the world's biggest and most enduring sex symbols.
+Her films grossed more than $200 million.
+She is known for her relationships with Arthur Miller, Joe DiMaggio and, possibly, John F. Kennedy.
 Monroe died of a drug overdose on August 5, 1962, at only 36 years old.

 "Being a sex symbol is a heavy load to carry, especially when one is tired, hurt and bewildered."

-Tired of bubbly, dumb blonde roles, Monroe moved to New York City to study acting with Lee Strasberg at the Actors' Studio.
-She returned to the screen in the dramatic comedy Bus Stop (1956), playing a saloon singer kidnapped by a rancher who has fallen in love with her.
-She received mostly praise for her performance.
+Following her stint in New York at Strasberg's acting school, Monroe returned to the screen in the dramatic comedy Bus Stop (1956).
+She received mostly praise for her performance as a saloon singer kidnapped by a rancher who has fallen in love with her.

 In 1957, Monroe starred in The Prince and the Showgirl with Laurence Olivier, who also directed and produced the film.
 She often didn't show up for filming and her erratic behavior on set created a tense relationship with her co-stars, the crew and Olivier.